William Harllee

 reducing the section size by over 40%.

-In prototyping, I gauged a wide number of factors
+In prototyping, I gauged factors such as legibility,

-were tested in store over 4 weeks to arrive at the
+over four weeks to arrive at the final layout.

-I chose font for its universal readability in
+I chose the Arial font for its universal readability

 < Click to Expand >